Flat connections at infinity on knot surgery manifolds: Granny knot with -1 -surgery

-Alexander polynomial of the granny knot is $\left(x^2 - 1 + x^{-2}\right)^2.$ We find that CS-action for the flat connection at infinity is $-\frac{ 1}{12}$, which is exactly equal to $\frac{11}{12}$ $\mod 1$.
+we find that CS-action for the flat connection at infinity is exactly equal to $\frac{11}{12}~\mod 1$ .
 This computation suggests that the flat connection at infinity appears as a singularity in the Borel plane.
-We stress, however, that further careful analysis is required to gain a more complete information about the contribution of such flat connection to the Chern-Simons path integral.
+We stress, however, that further careful analysis is required to gain a more complete information about the contribution of such flat connections to the Chern-Simons path integral.